hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 You can create both  environment variables and Terraform variables in Terraform Cloud.

-> **Hands-on:** The [Create Infrastructure tutorial](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started) on HashiCorp Learn shows how to set both Terraform variables and provider credential environment variables.
+> **Hands-on:** The [Create Infrastructure tutorial](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started) on HashiCorp Learn shows how to set Terraform variables and and the [Create and Use a Variable Set](https://learn.hashicorp.com/tutorials/terraform/cloud-create-variable-set?in=terraform/cloud-get-started) tutorial shows how to set provider credential environment variables.

 ### Environment Variables